em-sullivan/Deep-Learning-Dinosaur-Game/README.md

 ## Requirements
 Python 3.86 (it is recommended to use a virtual enviroment).
-After the virtual enviroment is created, install the dependices with:
+After the virtual enviroment is created, install the dependencies with:

     python -m pip install -r requirements.txt